artsy/artsy.github.io/_posts/2019-09-30-team-working-agreements.md

 css: dialogue
 ---

+Good team culture strives for cohesion.
+Once organizations get large enough, a tension emerges between the culture of individual teams and the culture of the larger organization.
+How do you achieve team cohesion across small teams _and_ the larger organizations they comprise?

 The culture at Artsy is driven by every team member, not mandated or handed down from above.
-TODO: Something about how that culture birthed a wave of team working agreements.
+This adds another level of tension, between individuals and their smaller teams.
+Team working agreements embrace that tension to provide a framework for converting tension into healthy culture.

 <!-- more -->

-TODO: establish consistency of language & title case for "team working agreement"/"working agreement"/"team agreement"/"agreement"?

 Artsy Engineering is part of a larger organization we call PDDE (Product, Design, Data, and Engineering).
 PDDE is divided into several product teams, and each team contains at least one representative from product, design, data,